 Maintenance of Contractor Qualification

-Contractor qualification status will automatically expire upon the expiration date of any of their required insurance coverage or licensure.
+Contractor qualification status will automatically expire upon the expiration date of any of their required insurance coverage or licensure or in the event that the qualifying licensee has terminated their affiliation with the Contractor.
 Annual submittal of the Contractor Qualification Form is not required if there has been no change in any of the information included therein.
-However, as indicated on the Qualification form, the Contractor is required to notify DEP immediately of any changes in their qualifications or contact information and to submit documentation of new insurance policies as their old policies expire.
+However, as indicated on the Qualification form, the Contractor is required to notify DEP within one business day of any changes in their qualifications or contact information and to submit documentation of new insurance policies as their old policies expire.
 It is the Contractor’s responsibility to maintain their qualifications and update all applicable information as necessary.
 Work cannot be issued to nor performed by a Contractor whose qualifications have expired.
-STCM does not allow a task assignment or work order to be printed when a contractor's qualification has lapsed.
-STCM also contacts Team Leaders when contractor qualifications have lapsed.
+STCM does not allow a task assignment or work order to be printed when a Contractor's qualification has lapsed.
+STCM also contacts Team Leaders when Contractor qualifications have lapsed.

 How to Check a Contractor's Qualification